 A number of calculations described in this prospectus supplement, and calculations required by the agreements governing the trust and the notes, are based upon the Contract Value of the receivables.
 "Contract Value" means, as of any calculation date, the present value of the scheduled and unpaid payments on the receivables discounted monthly at an annual rate equal to the Specified Discount Factor, which exceeds the weighted average adjusted annual percentage rate of the receivables as of the cutoff date, plus, any amount of past due payments as of the cutoff date.
-The "Specified Discount Factor" equals 4.10%.
+The "Specified Discount Factor" equals 4.25%.
 Any defaulted receivables liquidated by the servicer through the sale or other disposition of the related equipment or that the servicer has, after using all reasonable efforts to realize upon the related equipment, determined to charge off without realizing upon the related equipment are deemed to have a Contract Value of zero.
 Whenever we refer to a "weighted average adjusted annual percentage rate" in this prospectus supplement, we mean a weighted average annual percentage rate determined by converting the individual annual percentage rate of each receivable (other than receivables with a monthly payment frequency) to an equivalent annual percentage rate as if such receivable had a monthly payment frequency, which is weighted by the outstanding scheduled payments discounted at the equivalent annual percentage rate.

 The Contract Value of any particular receivable may be greater than or less than its outstanding principal amount, depending primarily upon whether the annual percentage rate of that receivable is greater than or less than the Specified Discount Factor.
-If a receivable's annual percentage rate is greater than the Specified Discount Factor, its Contract Value will be greater than its outstanding principal balance because the discount rate used to determine its Contract Value is lower than the annual percentage rate is greater to determine the Contract Value.
-Conversely, if a receivable's annual percentage rate is lower than the Specified Discount Factor, its Contract Value.
-Conversely, if a receivable's annual percentage rate is lower than the Specified Discount Factor, its Contract Value.
-Value will be less than its outstanding principal balance because the discount Factor, its Contract Value will be less than its outstanding principal balance because the discount Factor, its Contract Value will be less than its outstanding principal balance because the discount rate used to determine its Contract Value is greater than the annual percentage rate that generated the finance charge component of the scheduled payments that are discounted to determine the Contract Value value.
+If a receivable's annual percentage rate is greater than the Specified Discount Factor, its Contract Value will be greater than its outstanding principal balance because the discount rate used to determine its Contract Value is lower than the annual percentage rate that generated the finance charge component of the scheduled payments that are discounted to determine the Contract Value.
+Conversely, if a receivable's annual percentage rate is lower than the Specified Discount Factor, its Contract Value will be less than its outstanding principal balance because the discount rate used to determine its Contract Value is greater than the annual percentage rate that generated the finance charge component of the scheduled payments that are discounted to determine the Contract Value.